vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 ![combinations with repetition formula]({{ site.url }}{{ site.baseurl }}/images/pascal_triangle/combinations_with_repetition_formula.jpg)

-we need to see a list of 92378 combinations.
+at worst case we need to see a list of 92378 combinations.
 Of course we can generate all these combinations and compare with combination we want to find index of.
 But it is extremely inefficient and even unreal if we have high n and r values (let’s say n=20 and r=20).